google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *variables*: A list of variables.
+- *variables:* A list of variables.
-- *tuples_list*: A list of forbidden tuples.
+- *tuples_list:* A list of forbidden tuples.
 Each tuple must have the same length as the variables, and the ith value of a tuple corresponds to the ith variable.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 **Raises:**

-  TypeError: If a tuple does not have the same size as the list of
+- *TypeError:* If a tuple does not have the same size as the list of variables.
-             variables.
-  ValueError: If the array of variables is empty.
+- *ValueError:* If the array of variables is empty.

 ### AddAutomaton
 ```python